American Gods season 3: Casting

 The third season features several new actors in recurring roles.
 In September 2019, Marilyn Manson and Blythe Danner were cast in recurring roles.
 In October, Ashley Reyes joined as a series regular, while Herizen Guardiola, Lela Loren, Dominique Jackson, and Eric Johnson joined in recurring roles.
 In November, Danny Trejo, Julia Sweeney, and Wale joined the guest cast; while in December, Iwan Rheon was added to the cast.
 It was reported that Crispin Glover would return in a guest role.

 The third season also sees several cast changes, including the departure of Pablo Schreiber as Mad Sweeney at the end of the previous season.
 In December 2019, Orlando Jones stated that he had been fired from the series in September and alleged that new showrunner Charles Eglee decided his character, Mr. Nancy, sends "the wrong message for black America".
 In response, a spokesperson for the series stated that Jones' contract was not renewed because his character Mr. Nancy is not included in the book material on which the season 3 episodes are based.
 Also in December, Mousa Kraish announced that he would also not appear in the third season.

 On February 1, 2021, Manson was removed from the cast following abuse allegations against him.
 Manson's scenes from his final episode, "Sister Rising", were removed.

 Release

 The third season of American Gods premiered in the United States on January 10, 2021, with weekly international distribution beginning from January 11 via Amazon Prime.

 Reception

 Critical response

 The third season received positive reviews from critics, who called it an improvement over its predecessor.
-Rotten Tomatoes, it has a 79% rating with an average score of 6.90 out of 10 based on 19 reviews, with the critical consensus stating, "Though it's unlikely to bring anyone back into the fold, American Gods' tighter focus and strong performances may be enough for fans still holding out hope for a solid finish."
+On Rotten Tomatoes, it has a 79% rating with an average score of 6.90 out of 10 based on 19 reviews, with the critical consensus stating, "Though it's unlikely to bring anyone back into the fold, American Gods' tighter focus and strong performances may be enough for fans still holding out hope for a solid finish."
+On Metacritic, it has a score of 69 out of 100 based on 4 reviews, indicating "generally favorable" reviews.